Structure Liners and Insulation

 Lined Fabric Buildings

-Liners are often added to buildings in harsh environments, such as chemical or fertilizer storage.
+Structure liners are often added to buildings in harsh environments, such as chemical or fertilizer storage.
 The liner is attached to the building using a keder system and keeps the frame out of contact with all corrosive elements – including fine dust particles.

 Lined buildings also include a cavity ventilation system to prevent moisture build-up on the frames.
 Access panels, which allow the building owner to access the frame for regular inspections, are available on lined fabric structures.